ghwfluffy/paypwn/README.md

 * devserver optionally sits in front of nginx and listens on port 8443
 * devserver is used to hot-reload changes to the vue files during front-end development
 * devserver proxies front-end requests to the mounted vue files, and all other requests to the nginx container
+* devserver also exposes a /histoire endpoint for each site with front-end stories
+    * Example: /paybuddy/histoire

 ## Development